-The Deerfield Valley Transit Association (DVTA) has established a Disadvantaged Business Enterprise (DBE) program in accordance with regulations of the U.S. Department of Transportation (DOT), 49 CFR Part 26.
+The MOOver has established a Disadvantaged Business Enterprise (DBE) program in accordance with regulations of the U.S. Department of Transportation (DOT), 49 CFR Part 26.
 The DVTA has received Federal financial assistance from the Department of Transportation, and as a condition of receiving this assistance, the DVTA has signed an assurance that it will comply with 49 CFR Part 26.

-It is the policy of the DVTA to ensure that DBEs as defined in part 26, have an equal opportunity to receive and participate in DOT assisted contracts.
+It is the policy of The MOOver to ensure that DBEs as defined in part 26, have an equal opportunity to receive and participate in DOT assisted contracts.
 It is also our policy and the objectives of the program are:

 1. To ensure nondiscrimination in the award and administration of DOT assisted contracts;

 2. To help remove barriers and create a level playing field on which DBEs can compete fairly for DOT-assisted contracts;